lz8399/Capstone/readme.md

 [/src](https://github.com/kdorosh/Capstone/tree/master/src) contains the git repos both researched and used for the project.

+Download sample .osm maps [here](http://download.geofabrik.de/).
+Download the bz2-compressed (.osm.bz2) version.
+If you'll have internet connection running the GUI, this step is unnecessary.

 ## The Hardware and Firmware

 A GoPro HERO3+ Black Edition is used to record images and save them to a micro SD card.